franklinqin0/blog/_posts/2019-12-03-Vim-commands.md

 create_date: 2019-12-03 00:00 +0800
 update_date: 2019-12-30 17:30 +0800
 categories: tech
+---

-excerpt: I waited so long to write about technology!
+I have waited for so long to write about technology!
 This is my first technology post and it's about the best text editor in the world: `Vim`.
----

 ## Before we start